SnowDingo/free-graph-maker/README.md

-# What is Free Graph Maker?
+# What is a Free Graph Maker?
-Free Graph Maker is an app that allows anyone to create a visualy appealing graphs and charts instantly.
+Free Graph Maker is an app that allows anyone to create visually appealing graphs and charts instantly.